vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 ### CPDLC

-The Primary Communication Method for PIY is [CPDLC](../../controller-skills/cpdlc.md).
+The Primary Communication Method for ELW is Voice.

+[CPDLC](../../controller-skills/cpdlc.md) may be used in lieu when applicable.

 The CPDLC Station Code is `YPIY`.

-Voice may be used in lieu when applicable.
+!!! tip
+        Even though PIY's Primary Communication Method is Voice, CPDLC may be used for Overfliers.

 ## Airspace
 <figure markdown>